ISAITB/docs-services/source/messaging/index.rst

     * The session identifier.
     * A call identifier to identify a thread in case of a test case with parallel threads.

 As described in [REF], the test bed receives messages through asynchronous call-backs.
-The ``receive`` operation is used as a signal to the messaging service and a way to pass information to it pertinent to the message it is expected to receive.
+The ``receive`` operation is called by the test bed to let the service know it is expecting a message and to potentially pass information pertinent to the expected message.
 Given that messages will be received asynchronously, any such information would need to be stored in the relevant session for later use.

 One special case of such information is the **call identifier** mentioned above.
-This is used only when a test case defines a ``receive`` step within a ``flow`` step [REF].
-The ``flow`` step is used to run sequences of test steps in parallel meaning that the test bed may be blocked for a message on any of the parallel threads.
-The call identifier provides the means by which the test bed can determine the specific ``receive`` call the message refers to.
-This is expected to be stored in the session in an appropriate way so that it can be matched when a message is received and provided back to the test bed.
-Note that by default, if no call identifier is provided in the call-back, the test session will unblock any and all blocked ``receive`` steps for the test session.
+This is used only when a test case defines a ``receive`` [REF] step within a ``flow`` step [REF].
+The ``flow`` [REF] step is used to run sequences of test steps in parallel meaning that the test bed may be blocked for a message on any of the parallel threads.
+The call identifier provides the means by which the test bed can determine the specific ``receive`` step [REF] the message refers to.
+It is expected to be stored in the session in an appropriate way so that it can be matched when a message is received and provided back to the test bed.
+Note that by default, if no call identifier is provided in the call-back, the test session will unblock any and all blocked ``receive`` [REF] steps.

-Apart from the complexity of handling the call identifier (applicable only if you use ``receive`` steps in a ``flow``), the ``receive`` operation is often left empty:
+Apart from the complexity of handling the call identifier (applicable only if you use ``receive`` [REF] within a ``flow`` [REF]), the ``receive`` operation is often left empty:

 .. code-block:: java